Respect, equity and diversity

-Our relationship with regional Aboriginal and Torres Strait Islander communities is a central focus at CSU.
-We support the aspirations of Aboriginal and Torres Strait Islander peoples by providing employment, development and research opportunities.
+Our relationship with regional First nations communities is a central focus at CSU.
+We support the aspirations of First Nations peoples by providing employment, development and research opportunities.

 At CSU, we respect and embrace differences around sex and/or gender identity and sexuality.
 We strive to make sure everyone can participate openly and freely, and achieve their full potential without fear of discrimination or harassment.

 Gender equity is fundamental at CSU.
 We aim to improve the working lives of our employees and achieve equality through policy, collaboration and initiatives.

 Domestic and family violence